leancodepl/flutter_corelibrary/README.md

 #### Logging

-If you wan to log invalid tags, pass logging method as `DefaultMarkupTheme` param.
+If you want to log invalid tags, pass logging method as `DefaultMarkupTheme` param.

 ### MarkupText